 - HEX – a 6 digit code made up of letters and numbers to represent intensities of Red, Green and Blue.
 Widely used in website design.

-The differences makes a difference
+The differences make a difference

 There are often distinct differences when viewing artwork on different platforms.
 Colours on screen usually appear more vibrant than the printed version.
 Remember that computer screens are RGB, meaning that we are looking at an RGB representation of CMYK.
 RGB contains a wider spectrum than CMYK and screens are illuminated and bright, hence pictures on screen look better.